kennyxu256/pennywise/README.md

-# Pennywise - AI-Powered Financial Coach
+# Pennywise - AI-Powered Lifestyle Creep Detector

 ## Problem Statement

 Many people struggle with personal finance due to a lack of visibility and personalized, actionable advice.
 Manually tracking every expense is tedious, and generic budgeting apps often fail to inspire lasting behavioral change.
 As a result, people are often unaware of wasteful spending habits, miss opportunities to save, and feel anxious about their financial future.

-**Pennywise** transforms raw transaction data into personalized insights that empower users to take control of their financial lives using AI-powered analysis.
+**Pennywise** transforms raw transaction data into personalized insights that empower users to take control of their financial lives—with a special focus on detecting lifestyle creep before it becomes permanent.

 ## Key Features

+### 🎯 Lifestyle Creep Detection (Our Signature Feature)
+Catch those sneaky spending increases before they become habits.
+Our AI analyzes your spending patterns over time to identify:
+- Gradual increases in discretionary categories (dining, rideshare, shopping)
+- Severity scoring (Low/Moderate/High) with specific thresholds
+- Month-over-month trend analysis
+- Category-specific recommendations

+Just because PennyWise is a creep doesn't mean you need lifestyle creep!

+### 📊 Transaction Analysis
+- Upload CSV files from any bank
+- Automatic categorization and deduplication
+- Interactive spending visualizations
-- **AI-Powered Insights**: Upload your bank transactions and receive personalized financial advice tailored to your spending patterns
+- AI-powered insights tailored to your patterns

-- **Lifestyle Creep Detection**: Identifies gradual increases in spending that erode savings potential, with severity scoring
+### 💰 Smart Budgeting
-- **Smart Budgeting**: Simple range-based budget setup that compares against actual spending
+- Simple range-based budget setup
-- **Spending Analysis**: Automatic categorization and visualization of your expenses with intelligent deduplication
+- Compare actual spending vs. goals
+- No tedious penny-counting required

+### 🔒 Privacy-First
-- **Privacy-First**: All processing happens locally - your financial data never leaves your machine
+- All processing happens locally
+- Your financial data never leaves your machine
+- Only anonymized summaries sent to AI

 ## Getting Started